gunnartorfis/sonner-native/docs/docs/index.md

 ## Examples

-An example can be found in the [`example`](https://github.com/gunnartorfis/react-native-reanimated-toasts/tree/main/example) workspace.
+An example can be found in the [`example`](https://github.com/gunnartorfis/react-native-reanimated-toasts/tree/main/example) folder.